 Why Greenguard? is a branding video that establishes what the Greenguard seal is and why customers should look for it on interior products.
 For this video, we began by creating a visual pitch that involved using motion graphics to illustrate the difference between poor quality and healthier indoor air.
 From there, we created a script, cast a narrator, and chose music.
 The video was shot against a green screen using treadmills for the walking shots and camera tracking markers, so that that motion graphic elements could be added in later and move appropriately with the camera.
 Shot with the Panasonic HDX-900 edited in FCP and composited in AE.
 3D Animation created in Maya.
 This is a Silver Telly Award Winning Video […]

-The U.S. Green Building Council has launched an effort to build a LEED Platinum-Certified orphanage in Haiti.
+Following Haiti’s devastating earthquake in 2010, the U.S. Green Building Council launched an effort to build a LEED Platinum-Certified orphanage in Haiti.
 As part of the initial phases of this project, USGBC asked MagicWig to create a verite-style video that would capture the heart of the cause, document the groundwork as it is laid, and encourage viewers to get involved with support.
 MagicWig crew followed USGBC and the Architects from HOK to Haiti for a week to capture this footage.
-The finished video aired for 7,000 people in Toronto’s Air Canada Centre as part of the Opening Plenary at the Greenbuild International Conference and Expo.
+The finished video aired for 7,000 people in Toronto’s Air Canada Centre as part of the Opening Plenary at the 2010 Greenbuild International Conference and Expo.